gabihodoroaga/database-benchmark/readme.md

 # database-benchmark

-This is a seed project to benchmark you database before you decide which want to use.
+This is a seed project to benchmark you database before you decide which one to use.

 You can find out more about this topic fom this blog post [hodo.dev/posts/post-23-database-benchmark](https://hodo.dev/posts/post-23-database-benchmark/)